ilGhera/jw-player-7-for-wp/readme.txt

 **Cloud**

-* Register a JW Player account at https://www.jwplayer.com/sign-up/
+* Register a JW Player account at https://www.jwplayer.com/pricing/
 * Once you're logged in, copy your **Cloud Hosted Player Libraries** from https://dashboard.jwplayer.com/#/players/downloads
 * Paste your library url to the plugin options page.

 **Self hosted**

-* Register a JW Player account at https://www.jwplayer.com/sign-up/
+* Register a JW Player account at https://www.jwplayer.com/pricing/
 * Once you're logged in, download the player and copy your Licence key from https://dashboard.jwplayer.com/#/players/downloads
 * Upload the folder to your site
-* Add the full url of **jwplayer.js** that you just uploaded, in the plugin options page; it will be something like https://example.com/FOLDER-UPLOADED/jwplayer.js
+* Add the full url of jwplayer.js in the plugin options page (ex. https://example.com/FOLDER-UPLOADED/jwplayer.js)
 * Paste your Licence Key to the admin page of the plugin.

-After that, set your general preferences, choose the post types where you want to add videos and start to add content using the **JW Player for Wordpress** box that you'll find there.<br>
-Just add the url of your self-hosted video or select a content hosted on your JW Player Dashboard.<br>
+After that, set your general preferences, choose the post types where you want to add videos and start to add content using the JW Player for WordPress box that you’ll find there.
+Just add the url of your self-hosted video or select cloud-hosted content from n your JW Player Dashboard.

-That's all, you're ready to go!
+That’s it, you’re ready to go!

 == Installation ==